alex-hhh/emacs-sql-indent/customize-indentation.md

 ## Indentation control items

-The following items can be present in the indentation list for each syntax symbol.
-Any number of them can be present, but usually on one will be there:
+`sqlind-calculate-indentation` is the function that calculates the indentation offset to use.
+The indentation offset starts with the indentation column of the ANCHOR point and it is adjusted based on the following items:

 * a `NUMBER` -- the NUMBER will be added to the indentation offset.

-* `+` -- the current indentation offset is incremented by `sqlind-basic-offset'
+* `+` -- the current indentation offset is incremented by `sqlind-basic-offset`

 * `++` -- the current indentation offset is indentation by 2 *
-  `sqlind-basic-offset'
+  `sqlind-basic-offset`

-* `-` -- the current indentation offset is decremented by `sqlind-basic-offset'
+* `-` -- the current indentation offset is decremented by `sqlind-basic-offset`

 * `--` -- the current indentation offset is decremented by 2 *
-  `sqlind-basic-offset'
+  `sqlind-basic-offset`

 * a `FUNCTION` -- the syntax and current indentation offset is passed to the function and its result is used as the new indentation offset.
 This can be